Thursday, May 30, 2024

 So what happened?
 Well, in 1994, with the economy doing well, the cold war over and Bill Clinton in the White House, the Republican party was looking for a new group of people to demonize.
 Getting tough on crime was becoming popular, so why not crack down on a group of people that could be branded as "illegals"?
 So, in the state of California, conservatives came up with proposition 187, a law that would prevent undocumented immigrants from using any public services.
 Then California Governor Pete Wilson tied his successful reecletion campaign to its passage.
 Even though the proposition was eventually thrown out by the courts after it passed, it had proved an effective tool for Wilson (who ran political ads in favor of it that showed people pouring over the Mexican border like Trump ads do now).
 And census polls in the early part of this century that projected that white people would no longer make up over 50% of the American population by 2045, only added fuel to the fire.

-Now, decades later, its seems unthinkable that the Republican party would ever not demonize undocumented immigrants, with scorn Trump taking the ball and running with it into openly racist territory.
+Now, decades later, its seems unthinkable that the Republican party would ever not demonize undocumented immigrants, with Trump taking the ball and running with it into openly racist territory.
 (He's described undocumented immigrants as inhuman and says that they are "poisoning the blood of America").
-In many ways, undocumented immigrants have proven to be the perfect enemy for the right; not just because they'er both foreign and not white, but also because they lack political power.
+In many ways, undocumented immigrants have proven to be the perfect enemy for the right; not just because they're both foreign and not white, but also because they lack political power.
 Consider that for years the Republican party went after the rights of LGBTQ people, but now that issue is fading for them.
 Why?
 Because the LGTQ rights movement has made great strides over the years, with lobbying groups in congress and wealthy donors backing them.
 Undocumented immigrants, on the other hand, are far more vulnerable, as they have no lobbyists or large money donors, and, of course, they can't vote at all.
 (And there is no truth to the lie that they are illegally voting).

 The change in the Republican party on this issue was made stark in the 2016 election when, while running for the Republican presidential nomination, candidate Jeb Bush said, "The way I look at this is someone who comes to our country because they couldn't come legally, they come to our country because their families, the dad who loved their children, was worried that their children didn't have food on the table.
 And they wanted to make sure their family was intact, and they crossed the border because they had no other means to work to be able to provide for their family.
 Yes, they broke the law, but it's not a felony.
 It's an act of love.
 It's an act of commitment to your family."
 Sadly, this reasonable call for understanding was blasted by Trump and his campaign.
 (Trump also made racist comments about Bush's wife, because of course he did).